SCORDATO LAB @ CAL POLY POMONA

 Welcome to the Scordato lab!
-We investigate the effects of anthropogenic activity on the behavior, ecology, and evolution of wildlife.
+We investigate the effects of anthropogenic activity on the behavior, ecology, and evolution of birds.
 We use a variety of tools to ask these questions, including next-generation sequencing and genomic analysis, behavioral observations, and long-term ecological and climatic datasets.

-We currently have two major projects in the lab: examining how long-term human landscape modification has shaped the evolutionary history of commensal swallows in Southeast Asia and Oceania, and assessing wildlife biodiversity, functional ecology, and habitat use in complex agroecosystems in Southern California.
+We currently have two major projects in the lab: examining how long-term human landscape modification has shaped the evolutionary history of swiftlets and swallows in Southeast Asia and Oceania, and assessing wildlife biodiversity, functional ecology, and habitat use in complex agroecosystems in Southern California.
 Check out our research page for more information about our work.

 Lab news & updates